ni/install-systemlink-enterprise/release-notes/2022-11/README.md

 1. Stage your workspace to upgrade the `systemlink-admin` and `systemlink` helm charts to the 2022-11 release.

 1. Run the Helm upgrade command to remove existing Argo CRDs.
+This command should include all flags and value file references you would expect to use for a typical upgrade of the application.

     **Note:** This wil result in an expected failure: `UPGRADE FAILED: unable to recognize "": no matches for kind "WorkflowTemplate" in version "argoproj.io/v1alpha1"`.
 This error can be ignored.